Stroke Care & Stroke Treatment Services

 of treating 85 percent of stroke patients with a clot-busting drug within

 60 minutes of arrival and meeting all stroke performance metrics.
-Methodist
+USC

 Our Quality Statistics